-Padraig Harrington is in for 2020, but after that several huge names will have to miss out on the Ryder Cup captaincy.
-Mark Townsend predicts the next five to lead Europe
+It looks like several huge names will have to miss out on the Ryder Cup hotseat.
+Here's who we're backing for the next decade

 The other way to look at it is that it’s as sensational as sport gets so why not spend most of your waking hours pondering different situations or reminiscing about Jose Maria Olazabal’s putt to win on his debut match with Seve Ballesteros and the subsequent Friday afternoon whitewash at Muirfield Village in 1987.

-And so, with the dust just about settling on Padraig Harrington’s appointment for 2020, we can all now quickly turn our attentions to the Ryder Cup captain guessing games in the next dozen years…
+And so, with Padraig Harrington set to hand over the reins in a couple of weeks time, let’s turn our attentions to the Ryder Cup captain guessing games in the next decade…

 You don’t have to be a genius to spot a bit of a trend here.
 Hit 45 and, if you’re not going to make the team, then you’re in with a shout.
 Interestingly of the last nine European captains, only five are major winners.
 The United States have never chosen a major-less skipper.
 Needless to say plenty have just the PGA on their CV, but still.

 Now we’re getting into a bit of a pickle.
-You can probably assume that one of Bjorn’s right-hand men, Robert Karlsson, who will be 55 in 2024, will miss out.
+You can probably assume that one of Bjorn and Harringtons’s right-hand men, Robert Karlsson, who will be 56 in 2025, will miss out.
 Paul Lawrie, who wasn’t part of the 2018 set-up, describes himself as a “back of the room type guy” so we can now strike a line through him as well.

 Now we’re into the realms of Ian Poulter, who will be 49, the same with Henrik Stenson, while Paul Casey is a year younger and Luke Donald two.

 It’s away at Bethpage State Park in New York State and, in my head, that only points to one person – the proverbial Postman, Ian James Poulter.

 Europe’s next Ryder Cup captains: 2027